Nine Americans killed in Mexican ambush, Trump urges joint war on drug cartels

 Northwestern Mexico has been home to small Mormon and Mormon-linked communities with family ties to the United States since the late 19th century.
 The early Mormon settlers in Mexico fled the threat of arrest in the United States for practicing polygamy.
 The practice is observed by a shrinking number of Mormons in Mexico.

+Eric Hawkins, spokesman for the Utah-based Church of Jesus Christ of Latter-day Saints, said it understood the victims were not members of the institution, but that the church was “heartbroken” over the attack.

+“Our love, prayers and sympathies are with them as they mourn and remember their loved ones,” Hawkins said in a statement.

-Reporting by Lizbeth Diaz; Additional reporting by Dave Graham, David Alire Garcia, Daina Beth Solomon and Sharay Angulo; Writing by Alistair Bell; Editing by Andrew Cawthorne and Howard Goller
+Reporting by Lizbeth Diaz, Daina Beth Solomon and Andrew Hay; Additional reporting by Dave Graham, David Alire Garcia, Sharay Angulo, Adriana Barrera and Eric Beech; Writing by Alistair Bell; Editing by Andrew Cawthorne and Howard Goller